cangjie-bot/cangjie_docs/docs/tools/source_en/cmd-tools/cj-c2cj-translation-rules.md

-# Rules for Converting C Language to Cangjie Glue Code
+# 1Rules for Converting C Language to Cangjie Glue Code

 HLE automatically generates glue code from C to Cangjie, supporting the translation of functions, structures, enums, and global variables.
 Type support includes: basic types, structure types, pointers, arrays, and strings.